Spread the essence of your advertising messages with our professional marketing translation service

 At its worst, it can make for some pretty funny (or tragic, depending on your perspective) blunders.

-➥ Which was intended to highlight its airplanes’ leather seats and thus appeal to first-class customers.
+- Which they intended to highlight its airplanes” leather seats and thus appeal to first-class customers.

-➥ Was translated too literally in Mexico, humorously yielding the translation “Fly Naked”.
+- They translated it too literally in Mexico, humorously yielding the translation “Fly Naked.“

 2. Consider regional linguistic differences